tanloner/Bayern_G9_CS_11/README.md

 There are many other IDEs you can use, like Eclipse or NetBeans.
 And there are plenty tutorials on how to install them, so I won't go into detail here.

-however, you need to install the Java Development Kit (JDK) to be able to run Java programs.
-You can download it [here](https://www.oracle.com/java/technologies/downloads/) and if you want to try the python examples too, you also need to install python.
+however, you need to install the Java Development Kit (JDK 21) to be able to run Java programs.
+You can download it [here](https://www.oracle.com/java/technologies/downloads/#jdk21-windows) and if you want to try the python examples too, you also need to install python.
 You can download it [here](https://www.python.org/downloads/)

 ### Installation
 The next steps depend on your IDE.
 However, I will explain the usual steps.
 1. Clone the repo <br>
 either download the zip file or use git to clone the repo<br>
-if you want to use git, you can use the GUI or the command line. <br>
+if you want to use git, you can use the GUI of your IDE or the command line. <br>
    ```sh
    git clone https://github.com/tanloner/Bayern_G9_CS_11.git
    ```